leoduquesnel/cloudflare-test/README.md

-Cloudflare test by Léo Duquesnel
+UserRegister test by Léo Duquesnel
 ==

 ## How to set up the project: